German farmers’ protests are in full swing – convoys, demonstrations and blockades

 Several cities were destinations for rallies, including Mainz, Stralsund and Siegburg.
 Around 700 vehicles were on the road in Kiel on Monday in connection with the protests.
 In Wiesbaden there were 1,000.
 In Hamburg, however, the feared major traffic chaos did not materialize.

-The farmers’ association sees the future viability of the companies at risk and called again on Monday for the planned cuts to be reversed.
+The farmers’ association sees the future viability of the companies at risk and called once more on Monday for the planned cuts to be reversed.
 “They are taking away the future of agriculture.
 Above all, we end up jeopardizing the secure supply of local, high-quality food,” said association president Joachim Rukwied on the German RBB Inforadio.

 Average profits of companies increased

 According to the federal government, a loss of tax relief for agricultural diesel means additional costs of around 3,000 euros per year on average per company.
-According to industry information, the general profitability situation in agriculture had recently improved further after a long dry spell.
+According to industry information, the general profitability situation in agriculture had recently improved further following a long dry spell.
 In the 2022/23 financial year that ended at the end of June, the average profit of the companies rose to a record level of 115,400 euros – an increase of 45 percent compared to the previous year.
 However, investments still have to be paid for, among other things.

-In view of falling prices for grain and milk, for example, the German farmers’ association had already expressed pessimism about future business prospects before the traffic light plans became known.
+In view of falling prices for grain and milk, for example, the German farmers’ association had already expressed pessimism regarding future business prospects before the traffic light plans became known.
 Additional production requirements and uncertain financing for restructuring animal husbandry have been causing a lot of frustration among farmers for years.
 In order to demonstrate greater appreciation, there were farmers’ protests with tractors across Germany at the end of 2019.

 Because: Government should come clean